qsandbox/proftpd_ftpasswd/README.md

 Here's a ticket from proftpd repo: ftpasswd fails to restore password file permissions in some cases #898 https://github.com/proftpd/proftpd/issues/898

-You can use this this script OR install Ubuntu 20, then install proftpd and copy /usr/sbin/ftpasswd to your older Ubuntu servers.
+You can use this script OR install Ubuntu 20, then install proftpd and copy /usr/sbin/ftpasswd to your older Ubuntu servers.

 Blog post related to this tool. https://qsandbox.com/830